-YUMI (Your USB Multiboot Installer) is a popular multiboot bootable USB boot media creation tool.
+YUMI (Your USB Multiboot Installer) is a popular multiboot bootable USB boot creator or Windows media creation tool.
 The purpose of this software utility is to help anyone quickly create a multi-system multibooting flash drive consisting of several different ISO files.
 Easily boot all of your favorite ISO and IMG files from one single USB drive or micro SD card.

 How YUMI works

-This Multisystem bootable USB media creation tool can be used to store multiple bootable ISO or Image files on one USB flash drive or (UFD).
+This Multi OS or Multisystem bootable USB media creation tool can be used to store multiple bootable ISO or Image files on one USB flash drive or (UFD).
 Then, during computer startup (assuming you have set your computer to boot from the flash drive), you can navigate from an organized folder structure and choose which one to boot from.
 Bootable distributions and tools can also be uninstalled or removed with the frontend of this tool.

 What is a bootable USB?